WebAssembly/component-model/design/mvp/CanonicalABI.md

 `task.wait` (defined below), which potentially requires the runtime implementation to use a fiber (aka. stackful coroutine) to switch to another task.
-Thus, `callback` is an optimization for avoiding fiber creation for async languages that don't need it (e.g., JS, C# and Rust).
+Thus, `callback` is an optimization for avoiding fiber creation for async languages that don't need it (e.g., JS, Python, C# and Rust).

 Uncaught Core WebAssembly [exceptions] result in a trap at component boundaries.
 Thus, if a component wishes to signal an error, it must use some